- Tropical forest ecology and field work in a unique biogeographic region

 Partners and collaboration

-Operation Wallacea are a potential CASE partner on this project, which will provide you with the opportunity to gain experience working within a successful conservation research organisation.
+Operation Wallacea will be a CASE partner on this project, which will provide you with the opportunity to gain experience working within a successful conservation research organisation.

 We invite applications from students with a strong background in plant, ecosystem or tropical ecology, physiology or remote sensing, an interest in global change processes and an enthusiasm for field work and independent research.